-All key requests will be submitted online through the use of Form 70-0003, Access Request Form found on the Reynolds Intranet.
+All key requests will be submitted online through the use of Form 70-0003, Access Request Form located in the forms section of the Reynolds Intranet.
 The appropriate department manager will determine the employees under his/her supervision who will be issued a key.
 Upon separation from the college the separating employee is required to return all College issued keys to the Department of Police.
-Adjunct faculty must turn in keys at the end of the semester
+Adjunct faculty must turn in keys at the end of the semester.